A Guide to Visiting the 2025 Canadian Tulip Festival in Ottawa

 Accessibility at the Canadian Tulip Festival

 If you’re visiting the Canadian Tulip Festival with children in strollers, or with someone who has limited mobility, we recommend Commissioners Park as the most accessible place to visit the festival.
-There is easy parking nearby and the paved path provides a good way to travel through the park.
-Accessible washrooms are also located on-site at each rest station.
+The paved path throughout the park makes it easy to view tulip beds, and accessible washrooms are located on-site at each rest station.

-Some tulip beds in Major’s Hill Park are surrounded by a paved path, however you may need to stray slightly from the main path and onto the grass to capture your photos.
+If you’re headed to Major’s Hill Park, there are some tulip beds accessible by a paved path, however you may need to stray slightly onto the grass to capture your pics.

-Where to Eat, Take a Break, and Grab a Bite
+Where to Eat, Take a Break or Grab a Bite

-Whether you’re looking for a hearty breakfast before a day of tulip viewing, or picking up a coffee for a stroll through the colourful gardens, there is no shortage of great options in Ottawa.
+Whether you’re looking for a hearty brunch before a day of tulip viewing, or to pick up a coffee for a stroll through the colourful gardens, there is no shortage of great options in Ottawa.

-Packed with restaurants, pubs, coffee shops, and some great spots for authentic Italian gelato, Ottawa’s Little Italy is a great neighbourhood to start or finish any visit to the Canadian Tulip Festival.
-Located on Preston St., it’s a short walk from the Dow’s Lake end of Commissioners Park.
+Packed with restaurants, pubs, coffee shops, and great spots for authentic Italian gelato, Ottawa’s Little Italy is a great neighbourhood to start or end your visit to the Canadian Tulip Festival.
+Located on Preston St., it’s a short walk from the west end of Commissioners Park.

-If you’re after a quick snack or something to drink onsite, there are many food vendors throughout Commissioners Park, from lemonade and coffee, to hot dogs and ice cream.
-These offerings vary each year, so check directly with the Canadian Tulip Festival for details.
+If you’re after a quick snack or something to drink onsite, you’ll find many food vendors throughout Commissioners Park serving up fresh-squeezed lemonade, coffee, hot dogs, ice cream and poutine.
+These offerings vary each year, so check directly with the Canadian Tulip Festival for details on your lunch options.

-Major’s Hill Park borders the beautiful ByWard Market neighbourhood, and you’ll have an easy time finding a restaurant, café, coffee shop, or vibrant patio to suit your individual tastes.
+The tulip gardens at Major’s Hill Park border the beautiful ByWard Market neighbourhood.
+You’ll have an easy time finding a restaurant, café, coffee shop, bakery or vibrant patio to suit your individual tastes.
 Don’t forget to stop in at the ByWard Market Farmer’s market to grab seasonal fruits, vegetables, and fresh cut flowers, and drop by Moulin de Provence in the historic ByWard Market building for their special tulip-themed cookie.

 For more information on the Canadian Tulip Festival visit the Canadian Tulip Festival.